JennDahm/KerbalSorter/README.md

 # KerbalSorter 1.0 (In Progress)
 A mod for Kerbal Space Program that allows players to sort their crew rosters.

 This mod adds a small toolbar to every crew roster in the game outside of flight mode for sorting your kerbals!
-Currently supported sorting criterion are:
+Currently supported sorting criteria are:

 * Name
 * Class